marmelab/react-admin/docs/Features.md

 That probably explains why more than 3,000 new apps are published every month using react-admin.

-So react-admin is not just the assembly of [TanStack Query](https://react-query.tanstack.com/), [react-hook-form](https://react-hook-form.com/), [react-router](https://reacttraining.com/react-router/), [Material UI](https://mui.com/material-ui/getting-started/) and [Emotion](https://github.com/emotion-js/emotion).
+So react-admin is not just the assembly of [React Query](https://react-query.tanstack.com/), [react-hook-form](https://react-hook-form.com/), [react-router](https://reacttraining.com/react-router/), [Material UI](https://mui.com/material-ui/getting-started/) and [Emotion](https://github.com/emotion-js/emotion).
 It's a **framework** made to speed up and facilitate the development of single-page apps in React.

 ## Basic CRUD